-Before preserving your medals you will need to wear gloves and work in a well-ventilated room as you will be working with chemicals.
+Before you preserve your medals you will need to wear gloves.
+It is also important to work in a well-ventilated room as you will be working with chemicals.

-First dip a cotton bud in acetone and wipe over the medal.
+First, dip a cotton bud in acetone and then wipe over the medal.

 Then wet a children’s toothbrush and brush in circles to remove the dirt.

 The ribbon itself can be dry-cleaned using solvents such as petroleum spirits, white spirits, or methylated spirits.